 My grandson is four years old.
 He has been accepted into a public preschool program.
 One of the problems with this is that he would be on a school bus two or more hours per day, though the program is only two and a half hours long.
 The other option is to continue his private preschool classes three times a week.
 In determining which program is better for him, his mother is open to suggestions.
 At this point, he shows no problems except that it’s hard for him to focus, especially on things he’s not interested in, such as art.

-Our Edu-K work is based on the concept that the more learners can integrate their basic sensorimotor skills for ease of whole-body balance and coordination, the freer will be that part of the brain—the prefrontal cortex—that is needed for focusing on cognitive skills, such as learning to read and write.
-Otherwise, as a child learns, he may always be keeping a partial focus on how to sit, balance, walk, hold a pencil, or otherwise move comfortably.
+The Edu-K work is based on the concept that the more learners can integrate their basic sensorimotor skills for ease of whole-body balance and coordination, the freer will be the whole brain—especially the prefrontal cortex, the “Executive Brain”—that is needed for focusing on cognitive skills.
+Otherwise, as a child learns, he may always be keeping a partial focus on the challenge of how to sit, balance, walk, hold a pencil, or otherwise be comfortable as he moves.
 For a four-year-old, exploration of the three-dimensional world through play and movement is the best way for him to organize himself in his world—to discover how to relate happily to his surroundings with both mobility and stability while focusing his attention.

 So how can your daughter best ensure that her son is actively engaging his sensorimotor skills as he begins school?

-- He’s sitting on his sacral platform (sitz bones), allowing for a natural lumbar curve.
+- He or she is sitting on their sacral platform (sitz bones), allowing for a natural lumbar curve.

-- His hips, torso, and head are stacked, with a vertical axis in gravity; he doesn’t tend to tilt his head or twist his torso to either the left or right.
+- The hips, torso, and head are stacked, with a vertical axis in gravity; he doesn’t tend to tilt his head or twist his torso to either the left or right.

-- His head is balanced over his torso, rather than thrust forward or bent down (for each inch that the head tilts forward of the shoulders, the neck muscles must support about eight pounds of added weight).
+- The child’s head is balanced over his or her torso, rather than thrust forward or bent down (for each inch that the head tilts forward of the shoulders, the neck muscles must support about eight pounds of added weight).

 - The movements of his sacrum and occiput are generally in sync (a good connection between the sacral and occipital areas provides stability for development of the neck muscles, jaw and eyes, and overall head-turning ability).

-- He moves his spine freely, without slouching into a C-shape curve.
+- He moves his spine freely, without collapsing into a C-shape curve.

-Noticing of these markers can help his mother to recognize when her son is developmentally ready to sit for any length of time, as he’ll surely be required to do in a school classroom, or as would be necessary for the bus ride.
+Noticing of these markers can help a parent to recognize when a child is developmentally ready to sit for any length of time, as they’ll surely be required to do in a school classroom, or as would be necessary for a bus ride.

-She might also consider how likely it is that the time on the bus will teach him to become inactive, for the 2½ hours is time he might otherwise be using to do gross-motor play like running, jumping, or taking a walk with his family.
-Or he might be doing fine-motor arts and crafts, or learning to socialize with friends—any of which can support his sensorimotor coordination and even his initiative to move.
-How much will excessive sitting dampen down his motivation and aliveness?
+Parents might also consider how likely it is that the time on the bus will teach a child to become inactive, for the 2½ hours is time he or she might otherwise be using to do gross-motor play like running, jumping, or taking a walk with his family.
+Or the child might be doing fine-motor arts and crafts, or learning to socialize with friends—any of which can support sensorimotor coordination and even the initiative to move.
+How much will excessive sitting dampen down the child’s motivation and aliveness?

 Regarding the Brain Gym activities, it will also be helpful to teach him (little by little) the Cross Crawl, Lazy 8s, a few Lengthening Activities**, and some Energy Exercises—especially the Energy Yawn, the Thinking Cap, Earth Buttons, and Space Buttons, as these can support his motor skills, centralization in the visual midfield, and general learning-readiness, and can help to release motor compensations.
 Knowing these activities, and the comfort they can bring, can also empower him to know what he needs to keep his eyes, ears, and whole body more active—either in the classroom or on a bus.
 To benefit a four-year-old, the Brain Gym activities will ideally be done to music and as a fun family activity.